air-wreck/ezlibc/README.md

 Also, I need to figure out how all those special values (`nan`, `+inf`, `-inf`) actually work.

 #### io
-The original IO code was written to target 32-bit OS-X (which uses the BSD syscall convention).
-I have changed a bit since I started this project, and I think I am going to port everything to `x86_64` Linux in the future.
-Thus, work on IO is going to stall a bit for now.
+The IO code is supposed to work on OS X and Linux (both 32-bit x86).
+You can choose which one using compiler flags (defaults to Linux).
+The assembly is simple enough that it will probably work fine on BSD, but don't take my word for it.

 #### mem?
 I think I want to offer more advanced IO and other functionality in the future (maybe even expand math to include linalg routines!), but a key step that needs to be taken before that is writing good memory management functions (think `memcpy()`, etc.).
 I think I'll have to start by writing a `malloc()` implementation, but a project like that will have to wait until I have more free time (read: done with college apps).